-When working with students, Andy uses a humanistic, person-centered approach to change that recognizes an individual’s unique strengths as a whole person, helps them to find meaningful solutions to their challenges, and empowers them to identify and accomplish their goals.
-Andy especially enjoys working with students challenged by depression, anxiety, trauma, identity, and relationships, as well as members of the LGBTQIA+ community, first generation students, introverted, and highly sensitive individuals.
-In all of her work, Andy endeavors to join with students as they seek to improve their overall well-being, strengthen resilience, and find meaning in their lives.
+In her work with students, Andy approaches mental health from a humanistic, person-centered lens with a focus on recognizing an individual’s unique strengths as a whole person.
+Her approach is relational, multi-theoretical, and integrative.
+She enjoys helping students to gain insight into themselves and their motivations, to create effective responses to their challenges, and to feel empowered to accomplish their goals.
+Andy especially enjoys working with students struggling with depression, anxiety, identity, low self-esteem, trauma, and relationships, as well as members of the LGBTQIA+ community, introverted, and highly sensitive individuals.
+In all of her work, Andy endeavors to build a trusting and caring relationship with students as they seek to improve their overall well-being, strengthen resilience, and find meaning in their lives.

-In her spare time, Andy enjoys reading, writing, gardening, road trips, and spending time at home with her partner and their two dogs.
+In her spare time, Andy enjoys reading, writing, gardening, road trips, and spending time at home with her partner and their canine family.